Curried Cauliflower Soup

 This recipe is courtesy of Dr. Weil’s cookbook: True Food: Seasonal, Sustainable, Simple, Pure.

-A True Food Kitchen exclusive!
 This rich soup is healthy, vegan, and quick to prepare.
 It’s good hot or cold and keeps well if you don’t serve it all at once.
 I use orange cauliflower when I can find it, for its higher content of beta-carotene than white.
 Cashew milk makes the soup deliciously creamy.
 This is a good way to get the anti-inflammatory benefit of turmeric.
 Garnish each bowl with caramelized onions and bright green cilantro for a beautiful presentation.
+A True Food Kitchen recipe.